mqtthiqs/at-doc/docs/atelier/modulation.md

 _[Screenshot]_

+!!! note

-Note: The 100% range of all modulators is able to span the entire range of a parameter, either bipolarly (plus or minus half the range), or unipolarly (0 to full range).
+    The 100% range of all modulators is able to span the entire range of a parameter, either bipolarly (plus or minus half the range), or unipolarly (0 to full range).
 If at some point the sum of the nominal parameter value and all its modulations exceed the limit of the parameter, it is clamped to the limit.

+!!! note

-Note: On/off buttons (like _Play_'s play/pause buttons) can also be modulated, but they differ from continuous parameters: if the sum of their modulation is positive, their actual value is the same as their nominal value (the state of the button); if it is negative, it is inverted.
+    On/off buttons (like _Play_'s play/pause buttons) can also be modulated, but they differ from continuous parameters: if the sum of their modulation is positive, their actual value is the same as their nominal value (the state of the button); if it is negative, it is inverted.

 ### Modulating the modulators

 All modulators parameters are themselves modulatable: just drag a wire from one modulator to another modulator's parameter.
-Note that these connections themselves are also polyadic: A modulator parameter has as many instances as there are connections going out of it.
+These connections themselves are also polyadic: A modulator parameter has as many instances as there are connections going out of it.
 In other words, if a modulator's parameter is in turn modulated, each of its destination will spawn an individually-modulated modulator!

 _[Screenshot]_